Easiest Shift of JEE Main 2026 Session 1 Exam: All Shifts Analysis & Paper Difficulty Levels

 Easiest Shift of JEE Main 2026 January Session Exam

 The National Testing Agency (NTA) is conducting the JEE Main 2026 session 1 exam on January 21, 22, 23, 24, 28 and 29, 2026.
 The exam is held in two shifts each day, resulting in a total of 10 shifts during the January session.
-Despite efforts to maintain uniformity, difficulty level of question papers often varies slightly from one shift to another.
-In every session, a few shifts are perceived as comparatively easier, with more direct questions, familiar concepts, and balanced subject difficulty.
 Candidates can check the following space to understand the subject-wise and overall difficulty level of each shift in the exam.
-The table below will be updated as per the students’ reactions and the JEE Mains 2026 paper analysis by subject experts.
+The table below is updated as per the students’ reactions and the JEE Mains 2026 paper analysis by subject experts.

 Exam Day Shift 1 Shift 2